antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

   either go with .NET Standard 2.1 or .NET 5.
 Most code can probably skip .NET Standard 2.1 and go straight to .NET 5.

-So what should you do?
+So, what should you do?
 My expectation is that widely used libraries will end up multi-targeting for both .NET Standard 2.0 and .NET 5: supporting .NET Standard 2.0 gives you the most reach while supporting .NET 5 ensures you can leverage the latest platform features for customers that are already on .NET 5.